jonare/ymse/README.md

 ## MathTest ##

 How well do you remember basic primary school math?
-1. Read the source code, and compute your answer.
+* Read the source code, and compute your answer.
 No cheating!
-2. Run the code and compare your result!
+* Run the code and compare your result!

+_Usage_
 	javac MathTest.java
 	java MathTest